learn-co-curriculum/hs-ruby1-teachers-guide-command-line/README.md

 ### Additional Media
 + It might be fun for the class to play around with these [CLI easter eggs](https://github.com/learn-co-curriculum/hs-cli-cultural-piece).

-<a href='https://learn.co/lessons/hs-ruby1-teachers-guide-command-line' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-ruby1-teachers-guide-command-line' title='Unit 1: Command Line'>Unit 1: Command Line</a> on Learn.co and start learning to code for free.</p>